Toufool/AutoSplit/README.md

 - These settings are handled in the image's filename.
 - Custom thresholds are place between parenthesis `()` in the filename and the custom thresholds checkbox must be checked.
 All images must have a custom threshold if the box is checked.
 - Custom pause times are placed between square brackets `[]` in the filename and the custom pause times checkbox must be checked.
 All images must have a custom threshold if the box is checked.
 - Custom delay times are placed between hash signs `##` in the filename.
+Note that these are in milliseconds.
+For example, a 10 second split delay would be `#10000#`.
+You cannot skip or undo splits during split delays.
 - Flags are placed between curly brackets `{}` in the filename.
 Multiple flags are placed in the same set of curly brackets.
 Current available flags:
   - {d} dummy split image.
 When matched, it moves to the next image without hitting your split hokey.
   - {m} masked split image.
 This allows you to customize what you want compared in your split image by using transparency.
 Transparent pixels in the split image are ignored when comparing.
 This is useful if only a certain part of the capture region is consistent (for example, consistent text on the screen, but the background is always different).
 These images MUST be .png and contain transparency.
 For more on this, see [How to Create a Masked Image](https://github.com/Toufool/Auto-Split/blob/master/README.md#how-to-create-a-masked-image).
 Histogram or L2 norm comparison is recommended if you use any masked images.
 It is highly recommended that you do NOT use pHash comparison if you use any masked images, as it is very inaccurate